CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

     ![](../images/ex2-41.png)

-1. You can press tab to accept the code, or hover over the code with your mouse and click accept.
+1. You can press tab to Accept the code, or hover over the code with your mouse and click **Accept**.

     ![](../images/ex2-42.png)

-1. Once you accept the code, the color will change, indicating the code has been accepted
+1. Once you accept the code, the color will change, indicating the code has been accepted.

     ![](../images/ex2-43.png)

-    and you can run it with the run button in the query editor to see the results.
+1. You can run it with the **Run** button in the query editor to see the results.

     ![](../images/ex2-44.png)

-1. In an **empty query editor sheet**, try this example (remember to press return/enter after putting the statement in the query editor):
+1. Open another blank query editor tab, try this example (remember to press return/enter after putting the statement in the query editor):

     ```text
     -- show me the top 5 customers with the most orders and their address and the number of orders
     ```

-    it should provide you with code similar to the following (Remember to accept the results or press tab to accept the results):
+    Copilot should generate a query similar to: (Remember to accept the results or press tab to accept the results):

     ```SQL
     -- show me the top 5 customers with the most orders and their address and the number of orders